-This “Chabot” tool is for parents and other adult influencers of youth, and youth (10-14 years old) who have likely not used cannabis yet.
+This “Chatbot” tool is for parents and other adult influencers of youth, and youth (10-14 years old) who have likely not used cannabis yet.
 Although adult use of non-medical (recreational) cannabis is legal in Canada as of October 17, 2018, it’s not risk-free, especially for children and teens.
 Everyone is talking about it, but, not everyone has the same level of knowledge.
-This Chabot tool is:
+This Chatbot tool is:

 - Designed to assist with adult-youth conversations about the drug, its effects, and reasons youth use or don’t use